OmerEfron/friend-lines-server/public/api-reference.md

 **Content-Type**: `application/json`

 ## Authentication
-Most endpoints require JWT authentication.
-Include the token in the Authorization header:
+Most endpoints require JWT authentication with refresh token support.
+Include the access token in the Authorization header:
 ```
-Authorization: Bearer <your-jwt-token>
+Authorization: Bearer <your-access-token>
 ```

+**Token Types:**
+- **Access Token**: Short-lived (15 minutes) for API requests
+- **Refresh Token**: Long-lived (7 days) stored in HTTP-only cookies for security

+**Authentication Flow:**
+1. Login with `/api/auth/login` to get access token and refresh token
+2. Use access token for API requests
+3. When access token expires, use `/api/auth/refresh` to get new tokens
+4. Logout with `/api/auth/logout` to revoke refresh token

 ## Endpoints